 …and I’m an alcoholic.
 I am: bibulous, crapulent, intemperate.
 When I am dead they will say of me: he liked his drink.
 Or more poetically (hopefully): he was insatiably thirsty.
 But I do not consider my love of the bottle (those voluptuous curves, that slender neck, that pouty mouth) a sickness or a weakness.
 It is not a condition to be remedied or an addiction to be overcome.
 I am resolutely romantic when it comes to my passion for alcohol.
-Drinking is the cure; life itself the debilitating malady in need of that cure.
+Drinking is the cure.
+Life is the debilitating malady in need of that cure.

 From time to time, that most emotionally combustible of substances flares into madness or spills over into moroseness.
 This can be a cause for regret but not something to be ashamed of around my small circle of friends.
 Like the suicidal school wall told Charlie Brown’s sister, Sally: “Love me, love my rubble.”
 Besides, I took steps to ensure that it happens as rarely as possible by quarantining myself from the world and those who densely populate it.
-I only drink in the company of people I feel wholly at ease around.
-Moreover, furthermore, all crapulent deeds thereof are regulated by the provisions of a charter we drew up (see For My Old Friend, H).
+I only drink in the company of people I feel fully at ease around.
+Moreover, furthermore, all crapulent deeds thereof are regulated by the provisions of a charter we drew up.

 There is immense relief when the vodka is freely flowing come the weekend.
 I have made it, panting and gasping, through the America-sized trail of Monday to Friday.
-I have blazed and pioneered my way from one coast to the other to arrive, panting and gasping, at the ocean.
-Vodka is lapping against my lips, it is rolling against the shores of being.
+I have blazed and pioneered my way from one coast to the other to arrive at the ocean.
+Vodka is lapping against my lips, it is rolling against the shores of my prostrate body.
 Each sip is a wave gently washing over me.
 It effaces my footsteps from the sand.
-In my small and loving circle of people, it relieves me of the exhausting demands of having to pretend to be a man.
+In my small and loving circle of people, it relieves me of the exhausting demands of having to pretend to be someone.

 You will never catch me lying in a puddle of vomit or running down the street in my underwear or spontaneously getting married at a Las Vegas wedding chapel (on second thoughts, the latter sounds like something I would like to try).
 I do not indulge in excess for the sake of it, but drink with a sense of philosophical seriousness and in the spirit of religious devotion.
 Even at my drunkest, where language has seemingly dissolved into noise, and I am at danger of being swept out to sea as I wade around the shallows, frothy roaring waves crashing all around me, there is still a kernel of epistemological sense in the base of my skull.
 In other words, I know painfully well what I do.